RV industry changes needed

 - There is confusion about RV ‘self-containment’.
 This includes what it is.
 And where it applies.

-- Town councils and caravan parks combine to disallow ‘free camping’.
+- Town councils and caravans combine to disallow ‘free camping’.

 Caravan rollovers escalate yearly